dgisolfi/Compyler/README.md

 ### From PyPi

-Simply use pip to install the latest release of the compyler.
-To do so run `pip install Compyler`
+Simply use pip to install the [latest release](https://pypi.org/project/Compyler/) of the compyler.
+To do so run `pip install Compyler`.

 ### From Source